PROPERTY VS INVESTMENT PORTFOLIOS - WHICH IS BETTER?

 All investment types (property or shares) could be liable to capital gains tax if they have gone up in value when you sell them.
 Any gains are added to your income for the tax year (minus expenses of sale) and the portion up to the Higher rate (40%) income tax band is taxed at 18% for properties and 10% for investments.
 Any excess over this level is taxed at 28% for properties and 20% for investments.

-You are allowed an annual allowance (£11,300 for the 2017/18 tax year).
+You are allowed an annual allowance (currently £11,100).
 Gains over this amount will be taxed at 18% or 28% for properties, and 10% or 20% for investments.
 Capital gains under investments are paid the following January.
 From April 2019, capital gains with property must be paid within 30 days.

 This is an area where it is much better to hold shares or other investments rather than property.
 With a portfolio of investments you can buy and sell your holdings on a regular basis, and keep your gains below the annual allowance of £11,100.
 This means that you can avoid paying capital gains tax when you finally sell your holdings.
 With a property this is not possible, so it is likely that you will pay significant capital gains tax when you later sell.
 You can offset this slightly, buy holding the property in joint names, or with a lower-taxed spouse.